TABLE OF CONTENTS

 Provides housing and emotional support for patients and their families who reside temporarily in Albuquerque while the patient receives treatment.

-The mission of the NAHHH is to support homes that help and heal to be more effective in their service to their patients and families.
+The mission of the HHN is to support homes that help and heal to be more effective in their service to their patients and families.

 New Mexico Human Services Department